There’s suddenly lots of free night availability with points at what’s probably my favorite Hyatt property in the US.

 I’ll take it a step further — I think Big Sur is a pretty ideal destination if you plan on traveling during these times.
 Big Sur is all about the outdoors, as you do a lot of driving and a lot of hiking, the hotel’s restaurant has outdoor seating, etc.

 Dining at Ventana Big Sur

-Redeeming points at Ventana Big Sur
+Lots of points availability at Ventana Big Sur